-1.10 Identify some vocabulary in business studies that will provide opportunities for discussion among learners and promote literacy development in them (NTS 2c, 2e and 3e).

-- a) Balance sheet - b) Trial balance, etc.

-1.11 Ask a teacher to read the case study below for the larger group to discuss and answer given questions (NTS 3g, 3l).
+- 1.10 Identify some vocabulary in business studies that will provide opportunities for discussion among learners and promote literacy development in them (NTS 2c, 2e and 3e).
+E.g. - a) Balance sheet - b) Trial balance, etc. - 1.11 Read a case study below for the larger group to discuss and answer given questions (NTS 3g, 3l).
 E.g.